-- Now brothers, concerning the coming of our Lord Jesus the Anointed and our assembling together to Him, we implore you
+- Now brothers, concerning the coming of our Lord Anointed Jesus and our assembling together to Him, we implore you

 - not to be quickly shaken nor troubled in your mind; not even by a spirit, nor by a word, nor by a letter (as if from us), saying that the day of the Lord *is already here.

 - No one should deceive you in any way, because it won’t come unless the apostasy comes first, and the man of lawlessness – the son of destruction – will have been revealed;

 - the man who opposes and exults himself above every so-called god or object of worship, so as for him to sit down in the temple of God, falsely demonstrating that he himself is God.

 - Don’t you remember that while still being with you, I was saying these things to you?

-- And now you did – and do – know what restrains him, for he is to be revealed in his proper time.
+- And now you *know what restrains him, for he is to be revealed in his proper time.

 - For the mystery of lawlessness already works; only the man who restrains it presently hinders it, until he might be taken from the midst.

 - And then the lawless man will be revealed, who the Lord Jesus will slay with the breath of His mouth and will bring to nothing by His appearance at His coming,

 - and in every unrighteous deceit for the men who perish, because they didn’t welcome the ^love of truth in order to be saved.

 - And because of this, God sends an effective delusion on them, for them to believe the lie,

-- so that all the men who didn’t believe the truth but were delighting in unrighteousness might be judged.
+- so that all the men who didn’t believe the truth but delighted in unrighteousness might be judged.

-- But we’re obligated to thank God always concerning you brothers, who were – and are – beloved by the Lord, because God chose you from the beginning for salvation by becoming holy through the Spirit and by faith in the truth,
+- But we’re obligated to thank God always concerning you brothers, *^loved by the Lord, because God chose you from the beginning for salvation by becoming holy through the Spirit and by faith in the truth,